nathanstilwell/juve/README.md

 The URL to sample.
 This is combined with the `baseUrl` option to determine the full URL that will be sampled.

-#### options.asserts
+#### Assertions
-Type: `Object`
-Default value: `{}`

-The list of metrics to assert.
-The keys of this object can be taken directly from the [phantomas documentation](https://github.com/macbre/phantomas#metrics).
+The other keys of the options object can be taken directly from the [phantomas documentation](https://github.com/macbre/phantomas#metrics).
 The values indicate a maximum acceptable value.
 If multiple trials are used, the results will be averaged and compared to the asserted value.

 ### Callback
 The second argument to the `juve()` function is a callback that gets called once all the trials have completed and the combined results are gathered.